giacomisky/Progetto-Ethereum-Web3-di-Giacomo-Colella/README.md

     truffle compile (command).
     truffle migrate --network development

-4)Move into main/utils.py and change the value of 'addr' in getInfoToken() function with the contract address taken from ganache.
+4)Move into main/utils.py and change the value of 'addr' in getInfoToken() function with the contract address taken from ganache or from the result of command line.

 5)Now create the superuser with which to access to control panel.